9 Of The Best Drinks To Sip On When You're Sick + What To Avoid

-"With cold water, just like ice baths or cold showers, they can be quite beneficial for the immune system in the long term but should not be used when you are acutely ill," Shah says.
-Thankfully, drinking something cold is not the same as taking an ice bath, so the "shocking" effects shouldn't be quite as severe.
+"With cold water, just like ice baths or cold showers, they can be quite beneficial for the immune system3 in the long term but should not be used when you are acutely ill," Shah says.
+Thankfully, drinking something cold is not the same as taking an ice bath, so the "shocking" effects4 shouldn't be quite as severe.

 9 of the best things to drink when you're sick:

 Of course when someone is focused on hydrating, water is almost always the best place to start.

 Drinking water can help rehydrate mucous membranes in the mouth and nose, which Roxanna Namavar D.O. says are the body's first line of defense against viruses.
 "If they become dehydrated, they can't produce their moist coating, which prevents viruses and bacteria from adhering to tissue," she previously wrote for mbg.